salesforcecli/plugin-org/messages/delete.md

 # flags.noprompt

-no prompt to confirm deletion
+No prompt to confirm deletion.

 # confirmDelete